friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\assign_to_keyword_none.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: cannot assign to None in Py 3.8
-       2:    and can't assign to keyword before."""
-       3:
-    -->4: None = 1
+       4: None = 1
           ^^^^

     `None` is a constant in Python; you cannot assign it a different value.